teuton-software/teuton/docs/install/README.md

 # Installation

-**Teuton installation**
+## Teuton installation

-We call a device with Teuton installed as t-node.
-[T-NODE](t-node.md) host monitors one or severals S-NODE hosts.
+_T-NODE is a host with Teuton installed.
+Monitors one or severals S-NODE hosts._

 1. Install Ruby on your system.
 2. `gem install teuton`